hechinger/TuitionTracker2025/README.md

 > [!WARNING]
 > If we add new routes in the future with similar caching policies, we will need to make sure to invalidate them as necessary when data changes in [`src/cache.ts`](./src/cache.ts).

+## Ads

+The site includes some ad placements served from Google Ad Manager using Google Publisher Tag.
+The relevant components can be found in the `src/ads/` directory.
+Notably:

+- [`GooglePublisherTag`](./src/ads/GooglePublisherTag.tsx) provides the ad script configuration and should be included once on each page that includes an ad placement.
+- [`AdSlot`](./src/ads/AdSlot.tsx) renders an individual ad slot using the `/6160094/tuition-tracker-top-001` ad unit from Google Ad Manager.
+It is important that the sizes listed in the array at the top of the file match the sizes configured for the slot in Google Ad Manager.

+## Analytics

+The site uses Google Analytics to track things like page views and newletter subscriptions.
+The relevant components can be found in the `src/analytics/` directory.
+Notably:

+- [`GoogleTagManager`](./src/analytics/GoogleTagManager.tsx) renders the standard Google Tag Manager configuration snippet.
+This should be included once on each page that tracks analytics.
+- [`GoogleTagManagerNoScript`](./src/analytics/GoogleTagManagerNoScript.tsx) renders the iframe-based fallback to configure Google Analytics when JavaScript is disabled on the client.
+This should also be included on each page that tracks analytics.
+- [`DataLayer`](./src/analytics/DataLayer.tsx) tracks a custom page-view event (a `ttpv` event) with custom data set per page.
+It should be rendered on each page that should trigger a `ttpv` event.

 ## Local development

 This project was built using Node v22.12 for local development, but most modern versions of Node should work.
 Install dependencies: